We’ll contact you within a couple of hours to schedule a meeting to discuss your goals.

 You keep your locked-up message safe.
 If you're sending it to someone else, make sure it's sent securely so nobody else can get their hands on it.

-Step 6: Decrypting Message
+Step 6: Decrypting the Message

 Step 7: PlainText